Ubudu/uBeacon-uart-lib/node/README.md

 ls /dev/tty.*
 ```

-It will result in a list similar to the following
+It will result in a list similar to the following:

 ```
 $ ls /dev/tty.*
-/dev/tty.Bluetooth-Incoming-Port	/dev/tty.SLAB_USBtoUART
+/dev/tty.Bluetooth-Incoming-Port	/dev/tty.usbserial-A703JWRZ
 /dev/tty.Bluetooth-Modem
 ```